AliAzlanAziz/restful-redis/README.md

 - post from list top  { get: /redis/poplist }
 - delete list { get: /redis/deletelist }

+_Prerequisite;_
+Redis must be installed locally and running on port 6379

 _To run the project;_
 - clone the repo
 - run npm install in the root directory of the cloned directory(where package.json is)